-Gooey chocolate brownie - A really rich brownie that is just too gooey to come from anywhere but a home kitchen.
+Gooey chocolate brownie - A really rich brownie that's just too gooey to come from anywhere but a home kitchen.

-Dark chocolate mousse cake - A rich, dense, chocolate cake that is incredibly easy to make, but will always impress.
+Dark chocolate mousse cake - A rich, dense, chocolate cake that's incredibly easy to make, but will always impress.

 Date and walnut cake - A classic Crazy Jack recipe.